Message Authentication Code over a Wiretap Channel: Efficiency

+In our MAC construction, we first compute $T$ and then encode it to $X^n$ using the code in Theorem \ref{le: code}.
+A natural variant scheme is similar to ours, except that $T$ is encoded to $X^n$ using the classic secrecy code of Csisz\'{a}r and K\"{o}rner \cite{Csiszar1}, where the decoding is simply to decode $T$ and check its consistency with $M'$.
+The security of this scheme is straightforward as $T$ is fully protected.
+Let the secrecy capacity of the wiretap channel $(W_1, W_2)$ is $C_s$.
+Then the authentication rate of this scheme is $\rho_{auth}=\rho_{tag} C_s.$ According to \cite{Csiszar1}, if channel $W_1$ is less noisy than channel $W_2$, then $C_s=H(X|Z)-H(X|Y)$.
+Under this, the ratio of the authentication rate of this scheme to ours is arbitrarily close to ${1-H(X|Y)/H(X|Z)}<1$ (as $\delta$ can be arbitrarily small).

-Our result $\rho_{chan}=H(X|Z)-\delta$ is very interesting.
-Recall that in our protocol, we have to guarantee the secrecy of $T$ while the secrecy capacity \cite{Csiszar1} for a wiretap channel with channel $W_1$ less noisy than channel $W_2$ is only $C_s=H(X|Z)-H(X|Y)<H(X|Z)-\delta$ for any $\delta<H(X|Y)$.
-An intuitive explanation for this phenomenon is as follows.
-The secrecy capacity has two tasks: (a) the adversary has no information about the secret message; (b) the legal receiver Bob should be able to recover the secret message from the received vector in the wiretap channel.
-However, the secrecy of our tag $T$ only needs to handle task (a) since Bob can recover $T$ from $M'$ in the noiseless channel (if $M'=M$) while when $M'\ne M$, his job is only to realize and reject the authentication.
+The above observation is surprising.
+Indeed, since $T$ in the natural scheme is encoded using the capacity achieving code, the above comparison seems to signify that our MAC does not protect $T$ in its full secrecy because we have achieved a higher rate.
+Our explanation for this is as follows.
+The secrecy capacity of a wiretap channel has two tasks: (a) the adversary has no information about the secret message; (b) the legal receiver Bob should be able to recover the secret message.
+In our setting, we only need to handle task (a) but not (b), as Bob can recover $T$ from $M'$ in the noiseless channel (if $M'=M$) while when $M'\ne M$, his job is only to realize and reject the authentication.
+So in our scheme, there is no guarantee that Bob can recover $T$ from $Y^n.$